Ziad al-Hariri: 1963 coup and aftermath

 Meanwhile, tensions between the Nasserists and the Ba'athists soared after the latter were seen by the former as reneging on a unity agreement signed in April with Iraq—where a Ba'athist-Nasserist alliance had taken power in February—and Egypt.
 Hariri had taken part in the negotiations in Cairo.
 Towards the end of April, dozens of Nasserist officers were purged from the army, prompting the resignation of six Nasserist RCC members, or half the council, in protest.
 The sidelining of the Nasserists, including Defense Minister Muhammad al-Sufi, resulted in Hariri's acquisition of the defense ministry portfolio.
 Together with his position as chief of staff, the defense ministry post gave Hariri highly strategic control over the army.
 This was seen as a major impediment to the Military Committee's plans to consolidate unchecked power in the armed forces.
 Tensions between Hariri, a political independent, and the Ba'athists, remained latent until several of Hariri's allies, including some thirty elite officers under his command, were discharged on the orders of Amin al-Hafiz, the Ba'athist interior minister on 23 June.
 Hariri had been sent to Algeria on 19 June with a high-ranking delegation, including Bitar, Aflaq and Education Minister Sami Droubi, just prior to the purge and was unable to personally intervene.

 Hariri was subsequently dismissed as chief of staff and was officially reassigned to the post of military attache in Washington D.C.
 He was instructed to head to the Syrian embassy in Washington directly and not to return to Damascus, which he did nevertheless.
 He refused the position and left Syria for France on 8 July to avoid the repercussions from the Ba'athist officers.
 Prime Minister Bitar was known to sympathize with Hariri, and accompanied him to the Damascus International Airport, with Bitar reportedly having tears in his eyes.
 Bitar and the civilian Ba'athist leadership viewed Hariri as a counterweight to the Military Committee, who Bitar feared would now have unrestricted control over his government's decisions.
 Hariri's self-imposed exile marked the end of his political and military career.

+Al-Hariri died in Damascus on 2 September 2015, and buried in Hama.